Fodor's Expert Review Donner Memorial State Park and Emigrant Trail Museum

-The park and museum commemorate the Donner Party, westward-bound pioneers—about 90; historians debate the exact number—who became trapped in the Sierra in the winter of 1846–47 in snow 22 feet deep.
-Barely more than half the pioneers survived, some by resorting to cannibalism.
+The park and museum commemorate the 89 members of the Donner Party, westward-bound pioneers who became trapped in the Sierra in the winter of 1846–47 in snow 22 feet deep.
+Barely more than half survived, some by resorting to cannibalism.
+The absorbing Emigrant Trail Museum in the visitor center contains exhibits about the Donner Party, regional Native Americans, and railroad and transportation development in the area.
 In the park, you can picnic, hike, camp, and go boating, fishing, and waterskiing in summer; winter brings cross-country skiing and snowshoeing on groomed trails.
-A new visitor's center and museum contains exhibits about the Donner Party's plight, regional Native Americans, and railroad and transportation development through Donner Pass and the Sierra.